Edwin Richard Hallifax: Farewell dinner

-Mr. Hallifax is leaving us soon and we feel that his place will be hard to fill.
-A man who shuns the limelight, he has nevertheless played an important role with great success.
-He has sought relaxation, where the general public saw him not, on the golf links at Fanling!
-I understand that he is quite a good golfer.
-I have read somewhere the maxim.
-"Keep you head still, and your eye on the ball"; and I can appreciate that Mr. Hallifax has retained that rule throughout his time.
-It can be said of him, in his official career, that he kept his head stready and his eye on his duties at all times.

-Before concluding, I desire to express our very deep appreciation of the gracious presence of His Excellency the Governor, who has proven himself time and again to be a true friend of the Chinese.

-In his replied speech, E. R. Hallifax recalled that "the days when he first came to the Colony, days during which the late Dr. Sun Yat-sen was kidnapped in London" He also recalled days spend in Canton and also his connection with the Police.
+Hallifax recalled that "the days when he first came to the Colony, days during which the late Dr. Sun Yat-sen was kidnapped in London" He also recalled days spend in Canton and also his connection with the Police.
 He recounted some of the interesting cases during his connection with the Force.
 He then further told that his service in the New Territories that were his most pleasant memories.
 "For eight years I was in the New Territories, and I can only say that it was a lovely place – no roads, no railways, no houses of any account, no telephones.
 The telephone existed but it had the unhappy habit of breaking down at inconvenient times", said Mr. Hallifax.
 One incident in the New Territories, he recounted caused a good deal of amusement.
 He was a police officer, land officer, magistrate and treasury officer all at once.
 Once, while just about to go out for a jaunt in the country, he noticed his hat and several other articles were missing.
 The thief was apprehended and Mr. Hallifax had to act as complainant, charge him as a police officer, try, convict and sentence the thief as a Magistrate and collect the fine as a treasury officer!

 Sir William Peel, the then Governor, also left his remarks during the dinner.
 He referred to Mr. Hallifax as a very old friend with whom he had travelled out nearly 35 years ago on the same ship to the Far East.

 He received a warm tribute by the then Governor, Sir William Peel, on his last meeting in legislative council on 23 March 1933.